 Today you'll discover New Zealand's geothermal landscapes in Rotorua, an area famed for its otherworldly green and orange sulfur pools, bubbling mud baths, and spurting geysers.
 You'll see all this at the Te Puia Springs, home to Pohutu Geyser, which erupts up to 20 times a day, shooting a plume of scalding water up to 100 feet (30 m) into the sky.

 A Māori guide will lead you on a walk through the Whakarewarewa geothermal valley.
-After, you'll visit the Kiwi Conservation Centre, a refuge for native birds, including New Zealand's national emblem, the flightless Kiwi.
+After, you'll visit the Kiwi Conservation Centre, a refuge for native birds, including New Zealand's national emblem, the flightless kiwi.
 Next, learn about carving and weaving at the New Zealand Māori Arts and Crafts Institute before heading home to refresh.

-Tonight you are invited as a manuhiri (guest) to Te Pā Tū (Tamaki Māori Village) for a celebration and feast.
+Tonight you're invited as a manuhiri (guest) to Te Pā Tū (Tamaki Māori Village) for a celebration and feast.
 Enjoy kai horotai (appetizers) as you listen to stories and songs and watch dance performances in the forest amphitheater.
 Then follow your Māori guide by torchlight to your three-course hākari (feast).
 Select from a table of hāngī dishes (meat, fish, and vegetables cooked underground in a pit) and other local specialties from Aotearoa, the Māori name for New Zealand.

 Day 5: Full-Day Whirinaki Forest Walk, Twilight Glow Worm Kayak